mathiasbynens/x-mac-cyrillic/README.md

 _x-mac-cyrillic_ is a robust JavaScript implementation of [the x-mac-cyrillic character encoding as defined by the Encoding Standard](http://encoding.spec.whatwg.org/#x-mac-cyrillic).

-This encoding is known under the following names: x-mac-cyrillic, x-mac-ukrainian, and x-mac-ukrainian.
+This encoding is known under the following names: x-mac-cyrillic, and x-mac-ukrainian.

 ## Installation